runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 -  the ``--solver <solver>`` option instructs RV-Predict to use a different SMT solver for handling SMT queries.

-Additionally, the ``RV_OPTS`` environment variable can be used to specify extra options to the Java Virtual Machine running rv-predict (e.g.,  for increasing the memory limit).
+Additionally, the ``RV_OPTS`` environment variable can be used to implicitly pass extra options to the Java Virtual Machine running RV-Predict.
+RV-Predict will pick up these Java options upon start-up.
+For example, ``RV_OPTS=-Xss32m -Xms1g -Xmx3g`` sets the thread stack size of the JVM to be 32MB, initial heap size to be 1G, and maximum heap size to be 3G.
+Of course, you can still explicitly pass ``-Xss32m`` as a Java option as described in the previous section.

 Enhancing prediction power
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To be effective, RV-Predict tries to keep a good balance between efficiency
+By default, RV-Predict tries to keep a good balance between efficiency
 and prediction power.
 Nevertheless, while the default settings were
 engineered to work for most common cases, there might be cases where
 user input could improve the prediction process.
 We provide several